Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Is Sant Joan safe in Barcelona?

 Yes.
-The city deploys a special operation with firefighters, the Guàrdia Urbana and the Mossos d'Esquadra.
+The city deploys a special operation with firefighters, the Guàrdia Urbana, and the Mossos d'Esquadra.
 The main thing to be aware of is the constant firecrackers — keep your distance from anyone setting them off, watch out for children and pets, and stay in well-lit areas if you're moving around at night.

 What's open on 24 June in Barcelona?